nv-morpheus/Morpheus/models/model-cards/gnn-fsi-model-card.md

 ## Model Card ++ Explainability Subcard

 ### Name example applications and use cases for this model.
-* This model is intended to be used for fraud detection use cases.
+* This model is intended to be used for testing fraud detection use cases in morpheus pipeline using application of GNN.
 ### Fill in the blank for the model technique.
 * This model is intended for developers that want to build and/or customize fraud detection applications using graph neural network.